official site for the city of cordele, ga

 I have garbage and yard debris questions.
 Who do I contact?

-The City’s sanitation services have been contracted out to a third party.
-All questions or requests concerning household garbage and yard trash should be directed to the contractor, which currently is Advanced Disposal at 229-273-4536.
-Billing questions should be directed to Customer Service.
+The city’s sanitation services have been contracted out to a third party.
+All questions or requests concerning household garbage and yard trash should be directed to the contractor, Express Disposal, (229) 352 - 4300, www.expressdisposal.co

-Although the City is responsible for the placement and cost of operation for street lights within the City Limits, all maintenance, including bulb replacement, is performed by Crisp County Power Commission.
+Although the city is responsible for the placement and cost of operation for streetlights within the city limits, all maintenance, including bulb replacement, is performed by the Crisp County Power Commission.
 You can report it to them by emailing them at

 TechServices@CrispCountyPower.com or you can call them at 229-273-3820.